stasrira/mtsinai_download_raw_data/readme.txt

                         - Second argument specifies path to the location where downloaded data will be saved.
                         - Third argument specifies the folder name that will be created in the given path; all downloaded data will be save in this folder.]
         [-s: pattern that will be used to search for Download Request files in the given folder. '*.tsv' is a default value.]
+        [-m: command that will be used to perfomr the download/copy process.
+If not provided, the data source for each entry in the request file will be analyzed to select the appropriate command.
+                - expected values are 'wget' or 'cp'].
 ----------------------------------------------
 start_processing_requests.sh
 ----------------------------------------------